Slender-billed vulture: Description

 At 80 to 95 cm, in length, this mid-sized vulture is about the same size as its sister species, the Indian vulture.
-This vulture is mostly grey with a pale rump and grey undertail coverts.
+The wingspan of the vulture ranges from 196 to 258 cm (77 to 102 in).
+The slender-billed vulture is commonly mistaken for the Indian vulture, but there are a few key differences that differentiate the two species, primarily its darker head, and bill that is thinner than its sister species.
+This vulture is mostly grey with a pale rump and grey under-tail coverts.
 The thighs have whitish down.
-The neck is long, bare, skinny and black.
-The black head is angular and narrow with the dark bill appearing narrow midway.
-The ear opening is prominent and exposed.
+The neck is long, bare, skinnier than the Indian vulture and black.
+The black head is angular and narrow and its dark bill appears narrow midway, which also has a light spot on the culmen.
+The ear opening is prominent and exposed, and the head and neck are very wrinkled in contrast to its sister species.